 Environmental Stewardship assists in public information updates and monitoring.
 Rangers continued with enforcement, updating signage and monitoring for signs of grizzly bears.
+Numerous Grizzly Bear scat piles showing up by mid-August.
+A grizzly bear was sighted by Sproatt Ranger

 Trail cameras picked up numerous photos of a grizzly bear, likely the same grizzly bear.
-Numerous grizzly bear footprints and scat were observed over the next six weeks.
 Notably there were almost no black bear sightings in the typical alpine food source areas.